 Sometimes rose petals trail all the way from the door to your bed or to a filled bathtub.

-It can be a sensual and intoxicating experience to get into bed and have the heat of your bodies release the scent from the rose petals.
+It can be a sensual, intoxicating experience to get into bed and have the heat of your bodies release the scent from the rose petals.

-Creating your own bed of roses is something you can easily do at home if you collect your rose petals and handle them lightly.
+Creating your own bed of roses is something you can easily do at home if you collect your rose petals and handle them gently.

 Tip: Red and pink roses are best for rose-petal turndowns.
 I once came back to find my bed filled with yellow ones... and I initially thought they were potato chips!